tieeeeen1994/rails-breadcrumb-helpers/README.md

 Somewhere in your `layouts` (anywhere, really), simply call `render 'breadcrumbs'` to render them.

+## Gotchas

+This gem's Railtie sets the Rails application's `config.action_controller.include_all_helpers` to `false`.
+This is a non-negotiable setup as the way breadcrumbs are defined in each helper *will have unavoidably similar method names*.

+By default, Rails includes **all helper files** into a controller.
+This will result to some method names getting replaced when there are similar ones across all helpers.
+In order to avoid this, the mentioned config needs to be disabled so that **it only loads the related helper associated with the controller**.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/tieeeeen1994/breadcrumb_helper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/tieeeeen1994/breadcrumb_helper/blob/master/CODE_OF_CONDUCT.md).